Mera Peak and Island Peak Climbing via Amphu Laptcha Pass

 Prolonged exposure above 5,000 meters

-Mera Peak itself is non technical, but Island Peak and Amphu Laptcha Pass demand solid alpine competence.
-This is not suitable for first time trekkers or beginners without prior high altitude exposure.
+While Mera Peak itself is non technical, Island Peak and Amphu Laptcha Pass require solid alpine competence.
+This expedition is not suitable for first time trekkers or beginners without prior high altitude experience.

 Best Seasons and Weather Considerations